LAW 3534B - Law Reform Part B

 1. Explain how the historical and modern context of law reform impacts upon the role and operation of law reform agencies;

-2. Achieve the legislative, executive, political and community contexts to law reform:
+2. Explain the legislative, constitutional, executive, political and community contexts to law reform:

 3. Identify the challenges of law reform and how such challenges have been or can be addressed (including an example such as relating to an Indigenous law reform issue);